 Submit your PD fund claims directly through Workday.
 For step by step instructions, as well as general resources and help with Workday, visit the Integrated Service Centre.
 After logging in with your CWL, you can search the knowledge base for instructions on how to submit a claim.
 Please search for the following knowledge base articles:

-- How do I view PD Funds? ( I need to check my PD Fund balance)
+- View my professional development funds ( I need to check my PD Fund balance)

-- How do I claim expenses against PD Funds? ( I have out of pocket expenses or used my UBC credit card to make my PD purchase)
+- Claim expenses against my PD Funds? ( I have out of pocket expenses or used my UBC credit card to make my PD purchase)

 - Transfer PD Funds reimbursement to my department (My department or grant initially paid upfront for my PD expense)